Updated: COVID-19 death toll rises by 1 in Floyd, Bartow, Chattooga and Gordon counties

-One of the seniors at Rome Health and Rehabilitation Center who had tested postive for COVID-19 has died.
+One of the seniors at Rome Health and Rehabilitation Center who had tested positive for COVID-19 has died.

 “Unfortunately one of the residents at the center passed away today,” Rome Health and Rehab spokesperson Annaliese Impink said on Wednesday.